 Content is a vital part of the selling process, but many salespeople don’t know how to use it effectively.
 This can be corrected by both teams coming to agreement and understanding about the following:

-Once this is achieved, salespeople have a better understanding about how to use content, and the marketing team can focus its efforts on the content.
+Once this is achieved, salespeople have a better understanding of how to use content, and the marketing team can focus its efforts on the content.